Why should I enter the contest?

 Can the video be a band performance video?

 Yes.
 We do not put limits on what kind of music you can perform.
 You may play with a group, solo, or with recorded tracks.
-You can perform an original composition or a cover.
+You can perform an original composition or a cover. you can also use any of the free or recommended backing tracks found on the Backing Track section of the HLAG website.
 Those entering in the Concert Percussion category can perform etudes, solos, or solos with accompaniment tracks.
 Marching Percussion entrants can perform material from marching groups, solos, etc. We want you to showcase your skills, so it’s up to you!

 Why does it have to be three minutes long?